yevbar/core-dump/README.md

 This is my knowledge base!

-Here is a list of links/ideas that I need to turn into documents/pages:
+Here is a list of links and pages that I've come across while surfing the interwebs

+These links do not necessarily reflect my views or ideas, they're either websites I've found interesting and/or have been suggested to me by others

 https://playbook.samaltman.com/?fbclid=IwAR3ldpz1Y38pXEP8AF_B7j7YyFtB2_hA84b2afYrz7ijp-ABV5Zh3OTL3ZU
 https://www.startupschool.org/library?fbclid=IwAR0uvWqnyggYxugox0dvFGyEpAOqeWyD0mcdl9VpbmBoHcBa7DedBcUQEjE